RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 This is a non-networked local run designed to function with minimal resources and a mock API.

 1. Confirm you've installed all recommended tooling
-1. Confirm you've installed resources through yarn
+1. Confirm you've installed resources through npm
 1. Create a local dotenv file called `.env.local` in the root of Curiosity, and add the following contents
     ```
     REACT_APP_DEBUG_MIDDLEWARE=true